FRB 20210405I: a nearby Fast Radio Burst localised to sub-arcsecond precision with MeerKAT: Discussion

-While \mtpfrb\,was detected by MeerTRAP and ThunderKAT on 2021 April 05, ThunderKAT has been observing \gx\,weekly since September 2018 and will continue to do so until at least August 2023.
+While \mtpfrb\ was detected by MeerTRAP and ThunderKAT on 2021 April 05, ThunderKAT has been observing \gx\ weekly since September 2018 and will continue to do so until at least August 2023.
 MeerTRAP started observing commensally with ThunderKAT in September 2021.
-This means that there are $\sim2$ years of weekly images prior to MeerTRAP observing with ThunderKAT where \mtpfrb\,may be detected if it is repeating and bright enough to be detected in 8\,s images.
-Producing thousands of 8\,s images is time-consuming, and not all of the available weekly epochs have been imaged in 8\,s slices.
-The list of epochs and the number of 8\,s images available for each epoch is shown in Table\,\ref{tab: ThunderKAT 8 second images} in Appendix\,\ref{appendix}.
-We have searched 100 epochs with a total of $8049\times8$\,s images observed prior to September 2021 for a repeat burst from \mtpfrb, using a match radius of 3\arcsec.
-We use a radius of 3\arcsec\,as the astrometric offset of each image can be different prior to correction.
-We present some possible detections with low S/N in Table\,\ref{tab: possible repeats}.
+This means that there are $\sim2$ years of weekly images prior to MeerTRAP observing with ThunderKAT where \mtpfrb\ may be detected if it is repeating and bright enough to be detected in 8\ s images.
+Producing thousands of 8\ s images is time-consuming, and not all of the available weekly epochs have been imaged in 8\ s slices.
+The list of epochs and the number of 8\ s images available for each epoch is shown in Table\ \ref{tab: ThunderKAT 8 second images} in Appendix\ \ref{appendix}.
+We have searched 100 epochs with a total of $8049\times8$\ s images observed prior to September 2021 for a repeat burst from \mtpfrb, using a match radius of 3\arcsec.
+We use a radius of 3\arcsec\ as the astrometric offset of each image can be different prior to correction.
+We present some possible detections with low S/N in Table\ \ref{tab: possible repeats}.

-The burst is resolved above the intra-channel dispersion smearing of our data, indicated by the fact that the intrinsic width at half-maximum $\text{W}_\text{50i}$ exceeds the DM smearing times $t_\text{dm}$ in Figure~\ref{fig:scattering}.
-This is suggestive of pulses from either (Galactic) pulsars or magnetars, or bursts from repeating FRBs.
-It is distinct from the bursts from apparently one-off FRBs that are generally narrow and unresolved at millisecond resolution at L-band.
 At the time of writing there were $\sim100$ weekly ten minute ThunderKAT observations since MeerTRAP started observing commensally with ThunderKAT in September 2021.
 This means that there has been approximately 17 hours of MeerTRAP monitoring of the field.
-We have not detected any further bursts from \mtpfrb\,with MeerTRAP.
-We found two low S/N image-plane transient candidates in 8\,s images of the field prior to September 2021.
-Due to the low S/N of these sources and the 8\,s time resolution, we cannot confirm whether these are artefacts or repeat bursts from the FRB source.
+We have not detected any further bursts from \mtpfrb\ with MeerTRAP.
+We found two low S/N image-plane transient candidates in 8\ s images of the field prior to September 2021.
+Due to the low S/N of these sources and the 8\ s time resolution, we cannot confirm whether these are artefacts or repeat bursts from the FRB source.
 MeerTRAP will continue to observe commensally with ThunderKAT during their weekly observations of \gx.